csmailis/NPYViewer/README.md

 # NPYViewer
-A GUI tool for viewing the contents of .npy files that contain 2D NumPy Arrays or Lists.
+A GUI tool for viewing .npy files that contain 2D NumPy Arrays or Lists.

 Installation:
 * Original development in Ubuntu 20.04